hapijs/hapi/proposals/RFC.QueryConfig.md

 ## Constraints

+Constraints are functions that restrict the input value in some way.

 ### Implementation

-TODO: Show example function definition (to show logical uniformity between constraints)
+TODO: Show example function definition (to show logical uniformity between constraints and chainability)

 ### By Type